HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/elements/wcm_dev_elements_ai_assistance.md

     ![](../../../../../assets/HCL_Authoring_Portlet_Generate_Keywords_ShowHiddenFields.png)

-3. Click the **More** button in the toolbar, then click **AI Translate**.
-The target language is the language configured for the library the item is in.
-If the item is not saved yet the default language of the installation is used.
+3. Click **More > AI Translate**.
+           The target language is the language configured for the library the item is saved in.
+If the item is not yet saved, the default language of the installation is used.
+For steps to set the language of a library, see [Create Content Library](../../web_content_libraries/oob_content_createlib.md).

     ![](../../../../../assets/HCL_Authoring_Portlet_Translate_Toolbar.png)